 Use this flag to check the status of the Oracle software home configuration.
 Running the command with the -checkonly flag does not remove the Oracle configuration.
-The -checkonly flag generates a parameter file that you can use with the deinstall command.
+The -checkonly flag generates a parameter file which you can then use with the deinstall command and -silent option.